Skip to content

 (5) the transporting of a BB gun, rifle, or shotgun in compliance with section 97B.045.

-So, no carry permit is required to do the above conduct that is excluded from the definition of carry, including carry in a car.
+So, no carry permit is required for the above conduct because it is excluded from the definition of carry, including carry in a car.
 These include any of the following:

 • transport, including carry in car, between specified purpose-specific locations